 Heritage Park - Juan Street Improvements Project - The City

 of San Diego's Juan Street Improvements project is moving along

-- Lake Morena County Park: Due to the draw down of water at Lake Morena County Park, the boat ramp will be closed to launch personal watercraft until further notice.
-Personal float tubes, canoes, and kayaks are still able to launch on the lake.
-The motorized boats available at the lake's marina can still be rented, and are able to operate for daily fishing and water activities.
+- Lake Morena County Park: Due to the low water levels at Lake Morena County Park, the boat ramp will be closed to launch personal watercraft until further notice.
+Fishing float tubes, canoes, and kayaks are still allowed, but swimming and direct body-water contact is not.
+Motorized boats at the lake's marina can be rented for daily fishing and water activities.
 Please call the Lake Morena Park office for further information at (619) 579-4101.